EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/docs/running_the_cleanup.md

-For more information about (Loess Smoothing)[https://pypi.org/project/tsmoothie/].
+For more information about [Loess Smoothing](https://pypi.org/project/tsmoothie/).

 ## Report and results